 Now, let’s create a system image to external hard drive in Windows 7 with the help of AOMEI Backupper Standard.
 Please download this free backup software in Windows 7, and execute the program after the installation.

 1. Click Backup tab, and then click System Backup on the main window.

 2. The Windows 7 system partitions (C:\ partition, EFI system partition, Recovery partition, etc.) will be selected automatically.
 Select the external hard drive to save the Windows 7 system image file.

-3. To automatically backup Windows 7 system files, please tick Schedule > General, and then choose daily, weekly, monthly, event triggers, USB plug in to backup Windows 7 on a regular basis.
+3. To automatically backup Windows 7 system files, please tick Schedule > General, and then choose daily, weekly, monthly, event triggers, or USB plug in to backup Windows 7 on a regular basis.
 The last two features only available in AOMEI Backupper Professional or higher.

 4. Press Start Backup >> button to create Windows 7 system image to avoid the Windows 7 backup stuck problems.

 For advanced users, you could try AOMEI Backupper Professional to enjoy the feature, like Restore system to dissimilar hardware computer, command line backup/restore/clone, dynamic disk/volume backup and restore, migrate OS to SSD without reinstalling, real-time sync, two-way sync, etc.